 The Stork Craft Portofino meets basic safety standards but does not have the same level of ratings and certification as some other cribs.
 In addition, I’ve heard that the espresso paint finish can be quite strong smelling.
 So, be sure to purchase it and let it air out before letting your baby sleep in it.

-Overall, the Portofino is a good value at under $300, as it comes with a changing table and is sturdy but does have some potential drawbacks.
+Overall, the Portofino is a good value at around $300, as it comes with a changing table and is sturdy but does have some potential drawbacks.

 An Affordable Convertible Crib Under $200